mhisle22/spotifysongoftheday/README.md

-# SongOfTheDay
+# Song Of The Day
-Web app to suggest music based on public Spotify API
+Web app to suggest music based on the public Spotify API's data.

+## URL

+**CURRENT WEBSITE URL**: https://d14t8tom8cyl2w.cloudfront.net (Cloudfront hosted site)

+The old Github Pages url is no longer supported, as that library has unresolved security issues and Cloudfront is significantly more stable.

 ## Start your day with a new song recommendation